open-contracting/european-union-support/README.md

 Fill in `enumerations.csv`:

-* In some cases, a form has label keys for each enumeration value.
+1. In some cases, a form has label keys for each enumeration value.
 If so, fill in `xpath` with the XPath to the attribute, `value` with the enumeration value, and `label-key` with the label key.

 Once completed, run `rake missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`.

+### Build tables for OCDS guidance

 You can now generate a table for each form, displaying, for each element and attribute, the index within the PDF ("I.1"), the label (in any language) and the XPath, to which you can then add guidance for OCDS.

+    rake table LANGUAGE=EN

 ## Design

-The code focuses on XML schema and label keys.

 * Label keys are expected to change less frequently than labels.
-* No XML samples describe the same range of possibilities described by XML schema.
+The code therefore focuses on label keys.
 * XML schema are expected to change more frequently than the XML they describe (e.g. reordering and refactoring).
+However, no XML samples provided by the Publication Office or generated from XSD by tools like Oxygen XML Editor describe the same range of possibilities as described by XML schema.
+The code therefore generates its own eccentric samples.

 ## Exploration